Prince Juan, Count of Montizón: Claimant to the throne of France

-On 24 August 1883 Juan's distant cousin and brother-in-law Henri, comte de Chambord died.
+On 24 August 1883 Juan's distant cousin and brother-in-law Henri, Count of Chambord died.
 Henri had been the Legitimist claimant to the throne of France.
 Henri's widow, Archduchess Maria Theresa of Austria-Este, his nephews (children of his eldest sister Louise) and a minority of his supporters held that Juan as senior male descendant of Louis XIV was his successor.
 They proclaimed him as Jean III, King of France and Navarre.
 He issued a declaration saying, "Having become Head of the House of Bourbon by the death of my brother-in-law and cousin, the Comte de Chambord, I declare that I do not in any way renounce the rights to the throne of France which I have held since my birth".
-But other than this declaration he made no active claim to the French throne.
+But other than this declaration he made no active claim to the French throne, nor showed any interest about it.

 Candidate for the Mexican throne

 In 1821, when the Mexican Empire first achieved its independence, its original plan was for it to be ruled by a personal union with Ferdinand VII.
 Despite him declining the throne, many Mexican conservatives did not give up on their hope to have a Bourbon ruler as Emperor of Mexico.

-During the Convention of London (1861) the issue was brought up that Juan, Count of Montizon could be a possible pretender to the Mexican throne.
+During the Convention of London (1861) the issue was brought up that Juan, Count of Montizón could be a possible pretender to the Mexican throne.
 But it is noted that when offered the crown, he had declined it, thus the Mexican conservatives chose instead Archduke Ferdinand Maximilian to take the throne, who accepted it.

 Other

-The hippopotamus at the Regent's Park Zoo, c.
-1855.
+Obaysch, the hippopotamus at the Regent's Park Zoo, c.
+1850.
 Photo by Juan, Count of Montizón.

 Juan was an active photographer and a founder member of the Photographic Society (later the Royal Photographic Society) from 1853 and is last recorded as a member in 1866.
+Between 1850 and 1852, he took the first known photographs to emerge from the London Zoo.
+This series of 43 photographs was eventually purchased by Queen Victoria.